Espoo Museum of Modern Art

 Wu Tsang: Anthem

 The video is projected on a curtain the artist describes as symbolizing a transitional state, or the beginning of a performance.
 The piece had its debut as an immense sonic installation at New York’s Guggenheim Museum.
-The version screened at EMMA will be scaled down to fit the space.
+The version screened at EMMA is scaled down to fit the space.